This article originally appeared in MediaPost.

 Of all the lessons learned, perhaps the most important is that empathy, simplicity, and clarity are paramount to success.

-More visible than ever, brands must lead with purpose
+More visible than ever, healthcare brands must lead with purpose

 The uncertainty of the pandemic motivated the general population to become amateur medical experts.
 This meant that healthcare brands both big and small received unprecedented attention.
 “The pandemic has changed perception for the whole industry in a positive way, creating opportunities to connect on a deeper level with stakeholders,” says Maria Jobin, head of global corporate brand management at Novartis International AG.
 “Brand purpose has become more relevant than ever.”